SpencerTinnin/e621dl/README.md

 - **`order:` metatag family support**.
 With max downloads limit you can get e.g. top 10 most rated or top 25 least favorite.
 - **Multithreaded**.
 - **Folder pruning**.
 All files that are no longer required can be removed on next run.
 This is **not** a default behavior.
-- Easy blacklisting.
+- Easy post blacklisting.
 Just move files you don't wanna see again to a special folder, and you won't.
 The files will also be removed from the folder.

 # Installing and Setting Up **e621dl**